smittytone/SSD1306OLED-Python/README.md

 A hardware driver for the [Adafruit 128x32 OLED](https://www.adafruit.com/product/931) and [Adafruit 128x64 OLED](https://www.adafruit.com/product/326) panels, which are based on the Solomon SSD1306 controller.
 The OLEDs communicate over any I&sup2;C bus.

-The driver is available in [MicroPython](http://micropython.org) and [CircuitPython](https://circuitpython.org) versions.
+The driver is compatible with [MicroPython](http://micropython.org) and [CircuitPython](https://circuitpython.org).

 ### Character Set ###

-The driver contains a full, proportionally spaced Ascii character set.
+The driver contains a full, proportionally spaced Ascii character set with Ascii values 32 through 127.
+Codes 0 through 31 are used for user-defined characters.

 ### I2C Addressing ###